 FraCOs and OC-PPO both learn options during a 20-million time-step warm-up phase, with tasks drawn from the first 100 levels of each Procgen environment.
 FraCOs learns two sets of 25 options, corresponding to different hierarchy levels, while OC-PPO learns a total of 25 options.
 After the warm-up, the policy over options is reset, and training continues for an additional 5 million time steps.
 During this phase, we periodically conduct evaluation episodes on both IID and OOD tasks, with OOD tasks drawn from Procgen levels beyond 100.

-We test two versions of FraCOs: one where the policy over options is completely reinitialized after the warm-up phase, and another that transfers a Shared State Representation (SSR), referred to as FraCOs-SSR.
+We test two versions of FraCOs: one where the policy over options is completely reinitialised after the warm-up phase, and another that transfers a Shared State Representation (SSR), referred to as FraCOs-SSR.
 In the SSR, a shared convolutional layer encodes the state, followed by distinct linear layers for the critic, policy over options, and option policies.
 These convolutional layers are not reset after warm-up, enabling a shared feature representation across tasks.
-Since OC-PPO inherently relies on a shared state representation to define its options and meta-policy, comparing it with FraCOs-SSR offers a fairer evaluation.
+Since OC-PPO inherently relies on a shared state representation to define its options and meta-policy, comparing it with FraCOs-SSR offers a fair evaluation.
 Without this shared representation, OC-PPO struggles to maintain stable and meaningful options across tasks.
-Despite this adjustment for fairness, we find that FraCOs, even without SSR, consistently outperforms both baselines.
-For further implementation details of FraCOs-SSR, see Appendix~\ref{app:deep_experiment_details}.
+Despite this adjustment for fairness, we find that FraCOs, even without SSR, consistently outperforms all baselines.
+For further implementation details of FraCOs-SSR, refer to Appendix~\ref{app:deep_experiment_details}.

-Figure~\ref{fig:procgen_combined_bars} (a) provides the min-max normalised interquartile mean (IQM) across all Procgen environments.
-Figure~\ref{fig:procgen_combined_bars} (b) provides the results of each environment.
-We also provide three example learning curves in Figure~\ref{fig:learning_curves}.
+Figure~\ref{fig:procgen_overall_bars} provides the mean min-max normalised interquartile mean (IQM) across all Procgen environments.
+Figure~\ref{fig:procgen_all_bars} provides the results in each environment.
+We also provide three sample learning curves in Figure~\ref{fig:learning_curves}.
 Each experiment was repeated with eight seeds.
-On average we observe that FraCOs and FraCOs-SSR are able to improve both IID and OOD returns over all baselines.
+On average, we observe that FraCOs and FraCOs-SSR are able to improve both IID and OOD returns over all baselines.